oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 | ::xetSysmanFirmwareFlash()            | Flash a new firmware image, including for firmware on sub-devices | Flash a new firmware image on a sub-devices |

 ## <a name="smy">PSU</a>
-If ::xet_sysman_properties_t.numPsus is non-zero, the following functions can be used to access information about each power-supply:
+If ::xetSysmanPsuGetCount() is non-zero, the following functions can be used to access information about each power-supply:

 | Function                               | Device behavior | Sub-device behavior |
 | :---                                   | :---        | :---        |